GregoryShen/01-FunctionTest/Selenium/Selenium official guide.md

 #### Click

 The [element click command](https://w3c.github.io/webdriver/#dfn-element-click) is executed on the [center of the element](https://w3c.github.io/webdriver/#dfn-center-point).
-If the center of the element is [obscured](https://w3c.github.io/webdriver/#dfn-obscuring)[^ 6] for some reason, Selenium will return an [element click intercepted](https://w3c.github.io/webdriver/#dfn-element-click-intercepted) error.
+If the center of the element is [obscured](https://w3c.github.io/webdriver/#dfn-obscuring)[^6] for some reason, Selenium will return an [element click intercepted](https://w3c.github.io/webdriver/#dfn-element-click-intercepted) error.

 #### Send keys

 The [element send keys command](https://w3c.github.io/webdriver/#dfn-element-send-keys) types the provided keys into an [editable](https://w3c.github.io/webdriver/#dfn-editable) element.
 Typically, this means an element is an input element of a form with a `text` type or an element with a `content-editable` attribute.
 If it is not editable, an [invalid element state](https://w3c.github.io/webdriver/#dfn-invalid-element-state) error is returned.

-[Here](https://www.w3.org/TR/webdriver/#keyboard-actions) is the list of possible keystrokes[^ 7] that WebDriver supports.
+[Here](https://www.w3.org/TR/webdriver/#keyboard-actions) is the list of possible keystrokes[^7] that WebDriver supports.

 **<u>Python</u>**